-- An person living in the same household as the deceased immediately before the death and who had been living with the deceased in the same household for at least two years before the death and was living as the husband or wife or civil partner of the deceased.
+- A person living in the same household as the deceased immediately before the death and who had been living with the deceased in the same home for at least two years before the death and was living as the husband or wife or civil partner of the deceased.

 - Any parent or other ascendant of the deceased.

 - Any person treated by the deceased as his parent.

 - Any child or other descendant of the deceased.